Up to 50% off sofas & mattresses — limited‑time deals.

 Carter Power Reclining Sofa with Console 4.1 4.5 4.6 4.0 3.6 4.6 3.5

-On the scorecard, Henry leads if you want adjustable comfort and the strongest back-support showing, while Thornton stands out for seat-depth fit and an upright-friendly sit.
-Digby scores well on layout flexibility and ease of repositioning, which matters more than most people expect in smaller rooms.
-Carter concentrates its advantage in features: it’s the most home-theater-forward option, but the console trades away some hosting and curl-up flexibility.
+Henry leads for adjustable comfort and back support.
+Thornton stands out for seat-depth fit and an upright sit.
+Digby scores best on layout flexibility and ease of repositioning, which matters in smaller rooms.
+Carter puts most of its value into features: it is the most home-theater-forward model, but the console reduces hosting and curl-up flexibility.

 How to Choose a Flexsteel Sofa

-Start with how you actually sit.
-If you shift from upright to full recline nightly, prioritize powered head and lumbar control and confirm you can accommodate open depth, wall clearance, and an outlet nearby.
-If you sit upright for laptop work or conversation, pay close attention to seat depth and back-cushion geometry—shallower seats tend to reduce slouch drift.
-For petite users, a shallower seat depth often feels more natural; for taller users, deeper seats support longer legs better.
-If your living room doubles as a charging or gaming hub, a console-based layout can reduce clutter but will limit curl-up space.
+Start with how you sit most often.
+If you shift from upright to full recline nightly, prioritize powered headrest and lumbar control, then confirm open depth, wall clearance, and outlet access.
+If you sit upright for laptop work or conversation, focus on seat depth and back-cushion shape.
+Shallower seats tend to reduce slouch drift; deeper seats give taller users more leg support.

 Recommendations: